Many local artists have exhibited and sold artwork in the art gallery on the second floor of the Main Library.

 Proctoring services are available for anyone needing to take tests for college or professional certifications.

-we will only receive the following forms this year:
+Due to significant budget cuts at the federal, state, and local levels we will only receive the following forms this year:

 We are unable to distribute any free forms or instructions beyond what the taxing authorities provide.

 We offer these resources to help you during this taxing time.
+Staff cannot interpret tax regulations or provide tax advice.

 Voter registration forms and Vote by Mail applications are available year-round at the Main Library and the Bertram Woods Branch.